seb-hall/UniversalUI-Old/README.md

 to produce applications that:

-- are easy to use
+- are perfectly cross-platform
-- are efficient by design
+- are extremely efficient
 - are highly customisable
-- support all major platforms
+- are very intuitive

 <br>